 So, unless your doctor happens to be authorized under your specific workers’ comp policy, you might want to think twice before seeing them.
 You might find that your request for medical benefits is denied simply because you saw your own doctor who wasn’t approved by the plan.

-Are Emergency Room Visits Covered By Workers’ Compensation Medical Benefits in Florida?
+Are Emergency Room Visits Covered By Workers’ Compensation Medical Benefits in St. Petersburg, Florida?

 Yes, you can go to any emergency room and seek treatment, regardless of the hospital’s relationship with your employer’s insurer.